 We've heard of a few new investors who take $100 or $200 and invest it in a company they know well (like Apple or Tesla).
 They use the knowledge they've built through being a customer to make an informed decision about the company's future growth.
-A few hundred dollars is enough skin in the game to be care about (and therefore learn about) what impacts the share price over time, but not enough to worry about making a loss.
-If you just buy a fraction of a share, that's a hands-on share market education for the price of a coffee.
+A few hundred dollars is enough skin in the game to care about (and therefore learn) what impacts the share price over time, but not enough to worry about making a loss.
+That's a hands-on share market education for the price of a coffee.

 There are so many shares available on Hatch, how do I choose?

 This is the age-old question, aye?
 How do I choose...
 Honestly, everyone is different, and there's no one-size-fits-all answer.
 One thing we've heard is helpful for new investors is to start with what you know.
 Maybe you work in healthcare and see how innovations will grow the industry, or maybe you see a sustainable future and want to invest in companies pursuing green solutions.
 Life experience gives you more expertise than you probably realise for determining whether different industries and trends are a good long term investment.
 In Hatch, you can browse shares by industries and trends to see what companies and exchange traded funds are at the forefront of the fields you see growing in the future.

 I want to do some research, where do I start?